-There is an element of both mystery and familiarity regarding New Jersey’s connection to Saturday’s $1.5 million Preakness Stakes at Pimlico Race Course in Baltimore.
+There is an element of both mystery and familiarity regarding the New Jersey connection to Saturday’s $1.65 million Preakness Stakes at Pimlico Race Course in Baltimore.

 The race and the Garden State are intertwined on several levels.

-They can participate via connection with Monmouth Park’s live card including:
+They can participate via connection with Monmouth Park’s live card, as well as:

 - Several simulcast facilities throughout the state